Your Teaching and Learning Partner

 Enroll your child in Dolly Parton’s Imagination Library and we’ll send them a FREE BOOK every month until their fifth birthday.
 The time you spend reading with your child opens their mind to faraway places, exciting adventure and sets them on the pathway to an interest in lifelong learning.
 Read to your child—it’s a wise investment in their future and the future of our community.
 If your child lives in Licking County, register for Dolly Parton’s Imagination Library here or at any library location in Licking County.
 For details on the program, click here.

-LCL has a variety of story time sessions for all ages.
+LCL has a dynamic story time that is virtual via Zoom.
 Check our Story Time page for details.

 Give your family the opportunity to meet and learn with other homeschool families.
 It's also a great way for your children to socialize with their peers and lets you network with other homeschool families.